UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_11/least_squares.md

 ### Covariance matrix of the fit parameters

-  * The covariance matrix of the resulting parameters **can be printed to the screen**:
+  * The covariance matrix of the resulting parameters **can be printed on the screen**:
     ```py
     print (my_minuit.covariance)
     ```